Maintenance temporarily closes local pool, frustrates some residents

 UPDATE: The pool is expected to be reopened Thursday (July 11).
 Sand filters and filter laterals needed to be replaced.

 GRAVETTE, Ark.
-(KFTA) — Anyone trying to stay cool this summer won’t be able to do so at the town’s pool until further notice, and it’s frustrating several residents.
+(KNWA) — Anyone trying to stay cool this summer won’t be able to do so at the town’s pool until further notice, and it’s frustrating several residents.

 The pool is temporarily closed for maintenance, city leaders said.